-Asset-based revenues are comprised of our sponsorship programs with financial product manufacturers, omnibus processing and networking services, collectively referred to as recordkeeping, and fees from our cash sweep programs.
+Asset-based revenues are comprised of our sponsorship programs with financial product manufacturers, omnibus processing and networking services, collectively referred to as recordkeeping, and fees from our client cash programs.
 We receive fees from certain financial product manufacturers in connection with sponsorship programs that support our marketing and sales education and training efforts.
 Omnibus processing revenues are paid to us by mutual fund product sponsors and are based on the value of custodied assets in advisory accounts and the number of brokerage accounts in which the related mutual fund positions are held.
-Networking revenues on brokerage assets are correlated to the number of positions we administer and are paid to us by mutual fund annuity product manufacturers.
-Pursuant to contractual arrangements, uninvested cash balances in our advisors' client accounts are swept into either insured cash accounts at various banks or third-party money market funds, for which we receive fees, including administrative and recordkeeping fees based on account type and the invested balances.
+Networking revenues on brokerage assets are correlated to the number of positions we administer and are paid to us by mutual fund and annuity product manufacturers.
+Client cash-based revenues are generated on advisors' clients' cash balances in insured sweep accounts at various banks and money market programs.
+Pursuant to contractual arrangements, we receive fees based on account type and invested balances for administration and recordkeeping.

-Asset-based revenues for the three months ended March 31, 2019 increased compared to the same period in 2018 primarily due to increased revenues from our cash sweep programs and sponsorship programs.
-Cash sweep revenue for the three months ended March 31, 2019 increased compared to the same period in 2018 due to the impact of increases in the target range for the federal funds effective rate during 2018 and higher average cash sweep balances.
-For the three months ended March 31, 2019, our average cash sweep balances increased as compared to the same period in 2018, with balances of \$31.3 billion and \$29.3 billion, respectively.
-Revenues for our recordkeeping and sponsorship programs for the three months ended March 31, 2019, which are largely based on the market value of the underlying assets, increased compared to the same period in 2018 due to the impact of market appreciation on the value of those underlying assets.
+Asset-based revenues for the three and nine months ended September 30, 2019 increased compared to the same periods in 2018 primarily due to increased revenues from our client cash programs, sponsorship programs and recordkeeping revenues.

+Client cash revenue for the three and nine months ended September 30, 2019 increased compared to the same periods in 2018 due to the impact of a higher federal funds effective rate during 2019.
+For the three months ended September 30, 2019, our average client cash balances increased as compared to the same period in 2018, with balances of \$30.7 billion and \$28.2 billion, respectively.
+For the nine months ended September 30, 2019, our average client cash balances increased as compared to the same period in 2018, with balances of \$30.6 billion and \$28.7 billion, respectively.

+Revenues for our recordkeeping and sponsorship programs for the three and nine months ended September 30, 2019, which are largely based on the market value of the underlying assets, increased compared to the same periods in 2018 due to the impact of market appreciation on the value of those underlying assets.